JagadeshE/hadoop_hive_integration_and_compression/README.md

 # hadoop_hive_integration_and_compression
 Install and configure hadoop,hive in ubuntu PC.
 Java code for compress the file and save in hive database.

+HADOOP INSTALLATION AND COFIGURATION :

+HIVE INSTALLATION AND COFIGURATION :